Making Our Mark in an Emerging, Vibrant San Francisco Neighborhood

-“Everyone involved with this signature project is benefiting from our existing relationship,” affirms Chet Brians, senior vice president.
+“Everyone involved with this signature project is benefiting from our existing relationship,” affirms Bryan Frady, vice president, operations.
 “We’ve already established clear lines of communication.
 Everyone is free to exchange information openly and freely—early and often.
 We’ve become experts at overcoming unexpected challenges, and Essex knows we are a dedicated and dependable construction partner.”

 Beyond creating a relationship of mutual trust and transparency, Balfour Beatty teammates appreciate this unique opportunity to make our client’s dream a reality.
 Although we look towards the project completion with excitement, one of most rewarding aspects about Balfour Beatty’s role is experiencing the milestones and successes that are shared along the way.

 Balfour Beatty’s Largest Continuous Concrete Pour on Record Completed in California

 Recently, the entire project team had the chance to experience one of the more rewarding project milestones upon completing a “marathon” concrete pour, establishing a new benchmark for Balfour Beatty.

 The activity required forming a 30,000-square-foot foundation located 75 feet below ground level.
 Adding to this complexity was the need for a massive amount of concrete—8,218 cubic yards—which was poured non-stop over a 24-hour period.
 To put this into perspective, the amount of concrete poured was equal to 32 miles of a four-foot-wide sidewalk.
 The mat foundation required 2.5 million pounds of reinforcing steel, which is equivalent to about one-tenth the weight of the Eiffel Tower.